-While the offers on the Delta co-brand cards are currently back at their standard welcome bonus levels, don't forget, you can also top up your SkyMiles account by transferring points from Amex Membership Rewards to help put your next award flight within reach.
+You can collect a ton of miles on the Delta co-brand cards, plus, you can also top up your SkyMiles account by transferring points from Amex Membership Rewards to help put your next award flight within reach.

 The current welcome bonuses on Delta's co-brand cards are:

-- Delta SkyMiles® Gold American Express Card – 70,000 bonus miles.
+- Delta SkyMiles® Gold American Express Card – Earn up to 70,000 bonus miles.
 Earn 60,000 bonus miles after you spend $2,000 in purchases on your new Card in your first 3 months.
 Plus, earn an additional 10,000 bonus miles after your first anniversary of Card Membership.
 Offer Expires 4/1/2020.
 (Terms Apply)